JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

 ### Be sure to install ‘aptitude’ first.

-Before anything else, let’s make sure that `aptitude` is installed.
+Before anything else, let’s make sure that `aptitude` is installed to manage package installs in Ubuntu.
 I know some folks prefer `apt-get`, but I find `aptitude` to be nicer & easier to use.
-It appears to be installed by default with Ubuntu 12.04, but in case it isn’t do the following to install `aptitude`:
+It appears to be installed by default with Ubuntu 12.04, but just in case it isn’t do the following to install `aptitude`:

     sudo apt-get update
     sudo apt-get install aptitude

 ### Disable the ‘root’ account.

-Now, depending on how your initial install of Ubuntu occured, you were either prompted to create an initial user with administrator rights or you were assigned a user.
+Now, depending on how your initial install of Ubuntu occurred, you were either prompted to create an initial user with administrator rights or you were assigned a user.
 I’m not going to run down the list how an initial user is generated, but there is one overarching philosophy here: If your administrative user is named `root` that is not good from a security standpoint.

 There are are tons of hacks & exploits that explicitly look for—and act on—the `root` account.
 So you should not use the `root` account directly for any reason & instead handle administrative functions via another user who is assigned administrative rights via `sudo`.